Ggjorven/Photon/BUILDING.md

     cd NanoNetworking
     ```

-2. Navigate to the scripts folder:
+2. (Optional) If you haven't already, install dependencies (using [Homebrew](https://brew.sh/)):
     ```sh
+    brew install openssl
+    brew install protobuf
+    ```

+3. Navigate to the scripts folder:
+    ```sh
     cd scripts/macos
     ```

-3. (Optional) If you haven't already installed the premake5 build system you can install it like this:
+4. (Optional) If you haven't already installed the premake5 build system you can install it like this:
     ```sh
     chmod +x install-premake5.sh
     ./install-premake5.sh
     ```

-4. Generate make files:
+5. Generate make files:
     ```sh
     chmod +x gen-xcode.sh
     ./gen-xcode.sh